-➤ Over the following year/18 months we will undertake service reviews to ensure we are delivering VFM, drive efficiencies to see what savings can be achieved and to form an evidence base that we have done what we can, challenging ourselves on cost effective delivery of services.
-This will also be combined with looking at suggestions from the Ignite report and savings suggestions identified from review of previous unspent budgets and invest to save - such as IT investment to deliver more automation.
+➤ Each year we will undertake service reviews to ensure we are delivering VFM, drive efficiencies to see what savings can be achieved and to form an evidence base that we have done what we can, challenging ourselves on cost effective delivery of services.
+This will also be combined with looking at suggestions from the Ignite report (now incorporated into Modern 25) and savings suggestions identified from review of previous unspent budgets and invest to save - such as IT investment to deliver more automation.
 A review of our assets including disposal, re-use etc will be explored and all commercial opportunities to generate more income.

-➤ If the funding gap estimated in 2025/26 of £3.4 million materialises, which is dependent on Government direction, then efficiencies and income generation are not going to drive that level of savings and we will need to propose significant service reductions.
+➤ If the funding gap estimated in 2026/27 of £4.5 million materialises, which is dependent on Government direction, then efficiencies and income generation are not going to drive that level of savings and we will need to propose significant service reductions.
 But this comes at a point when we know how much we need to find and when, before radical service decisions are made.
 As stated we have an earmarked Funding Reserve in place to protect us against any immediate changes should Government carry out reforms without good notice and support existing revenue budget gaps.

 This gap should not be ignored and what actions could be taken should be considered and formulated.
-If savings are not found over the next 3 years then the Funding Reserve will be significantly reduced leaving insufficient funds to address future significant variations in funding or budget pressures.
+If savings are not found over the next 3 years then the Funding Reserve will be depleted leaving insufficient funds to address future significant variations in funding or budget pressures.
 Early identification of savings and their introduction would allow unspent earmarked funding reserves to potentially be reallocated.
+There is also some uncertainty around some further funding in the form of 'damping'.
+It is difficult to determine the value of this funding with no guidance available but this could assist for a period of 24/36 months in 2026/27 and 2027/28 (and possibly 2028/29).

-Key areas of budget proposals to be agreed are as follows and can be monitored and developed through an Overview & Scrutiny work plan:
+Key areas of budget proposals to be agreed are as follows and can continue to be monitored and developed through the Overview & Scrutiny work plan:

 - a.
-Approval of Council tax increases at the maximum allowed historically £5 or 1.99% (now increased to £5.54 (2.99%) for 2023/24) - b.
+Approval of Council tax increases at the maximum allowed £5 or 2.99% currently - b.
 Agreement of our asset strategy and determining best use of our assets disposal/transfer/re-use and re-model - c.
 Pursuit of maximum asset disposal proceeds - d.
 Exploring commercial investment opportunities including charging policy - e.
 Maximising income from existing fees and charges - f.
 Exploring new opportunities for setting fees and charges - g.
 Reviewing the savings options from the Ignite work - h.
 Investing in our IT provision to deliver more automation and efficiencies - i.
 Review our policy for earmarked reserves and funding budget gaps - j.
 Reviewing support for third sector grants and support - k.
 Identifying other voluntary grants and future support - I. Reviewing quick wins and budgets no longer required - m.
 Periodic review of the capital programme and alignment to strategic priorities - n.
-Agreement to provide a revenue contribution to capital currently proposed at £300,000 per annum in 2023/24 and £500,000 per annum for future years - Determining adequate borrowing limits including headroom for the capital programme through approval of the appropriate treasury management indicators - p.
+Agreement to provide a revenue contribution to capital at £300,000 per annum in 2023/24 and £500,000 per annum for future years - Determining adequate borrowing limits including headroom for the capital programme through approval of the appropriate treasury management indicators - p.
 Councillors community fund budget - q.
 Further payments to reduce the pension fund deficit - r.
-Minimum level of general reserves currently suggested at £2.3 million - s.
+Minimum level of general reserves currently suggested at £2.4 million - s.
 Limit use of earmarked reserves to bridge budget gaps - t.
 Considering new funding models - u.
-Timeline for delivery of savings
+Timeline for delivery of savings - v.
+Working with Town and Parish councils re service provision

-10. Capital
+12. Capital